hypedn/urlshortener-go/README.md

 The project follows a standard Go project layout to separate concerns and improve maintainability.

--   `/cmd`: Entry point currently for the `urlshortener` CLI.
-The server currently runs from main.go, mainly due to the ease of embedding apidocs file.
+-   `/cmd`: Entry points for the application binaries.
+-   `/internal`: Contains the private application and library code, not importable by other projects.
+    -   `/cachestore`: Implements the caching layer using Redis, including the LFU eviction policy logic and rate limiting.
--   `/core`: Contains the core business logic and data structures of the application, such as the `URL` struct and the `GenerateShortCode` function in `core/core.go`.
+    -   `/core`: Contains the core business logic and data structures of the application.
 This package is designed to have no external dependencies on datastores or transport layers.
--   `/datastore`: Handles all database and cache interactions.
-It provides an abstraction layer (`Store`) over Postgres and Redis.
+    -   `/datastore`: Handles all database interactions, providing an abstraction layer (`Store`) over Postgres.
--   `/rpcserver`: Defines and implements the gRPC service.
-    -   `/proto`: Contains the Protobuf definition files.
     -   `/httpserver`: Contains the implementation of the HTTP/REST server, including the gRPC-gateway setup.
+    -   `/rpcserver`: Defines and implements the gRPC service handlers.
+-   `/proto`: Contains the Protobuf definition files (`.proto`) that define the API contract.
 -   `/systemtest`: Contains end-to-end system tests that run against a live instance of the service and its dependencies.
 -   `/.migrations`: Database migration files.
 -   `Makefile`: Contains helper commands for development tasks like running, testing, and linting.